brunorijsman/dske-python/docs/developer-guide.md

 The peer then uses this information to create a corresponding `Allocation` object with identical byte values.

+TODO: Allocations are also made for the shares themselves.

 In an HTTP transaction, the request message (client to hub) and the response message (hub to client) both need to be authenticated and each require an `Allocation` for that authentication.